astropy/reproject/docs/explanation/algorithms.rst

   :func:`~reproject.reproject_adaptive`

-Note that when you have a data cube, such as a spectral cube, it is possible in principle to reproject just the celestial slices from the cube and not reproject the remaining dimension (so e.g. keep the spectral axis the same).
+Note that when you have a data cube, such as a spectral cube, it is possible in principle to reproject only the celestial slices from the cube and not reproject the remaining dimension (so e.g. keep the spectral axis the same).
 In this case, :func:`~reproject.reproject_adaptive` and :func:`~reproject.reproject_exact` are valid options even though they can only handle 2-dimensional data.
 See